sweproj/one-rom/rust/studio/README.md

     cp manifest/app-schema.json ../../../one-rom-images/studio/app-schema.json
     ```

-2. Create Mac build - on a Mac, using a local terminal (not ssh) with the appropriate Apple Developer ID certificate installed in the Login keychain:
+2. Use the `build-release.sh` script to build Studio for all platforms and architectures.
+This requires ssh access to build machines for each platform and clones the current main branch to build from:

     ```bash
-    scripts/build-mac.sh
+    scripts/build-release.sh pin=WIN_SIGNING_PIN
     ```

-    Will pop-up for Apple ID credentials for code signing and notarization.

-3. Create Windows build - on a Windows machine, using a local powershell, with smartcard plugged in:

-    ```powershell
-    .\scripts\build-windows.ps1
-    ```

-    Will prompt for smartcard pin.

-4. Create Linux builds - on a Linux (x86_64) machine:
+    Artifacts are placed in the `dist/` directory.

+3. Run the release script to upload the files and update the manifest - assumes you have the images.onerom.org github repo at ../../../one-rom-images:

     ```bash
-    scripts/build-linux.sh
-    ```

-5. Copy the built installers from the `dist/` directory on each platform to the Linux machine's `dist/` directory.

-6. On the Linux machine, run the release script to upload the files and update the manifest - assumes you have the images.onerom.org github repo at ../../../one-rom-images:

-    ```bash
     scripts/release.py --input-dir dist --output-dir ../../../one-rom-images
     ```

-7. Commit one-rom-images changes and push:
+4. Commit one-rom-images changes and push:

     ```bash
     cd ../../../one-rom-images